walter-a-jablonowski/simple-nutrition-counter/README.md

 My food S Bio:                     <-- S = short for store if needed (save some space)

   comment:      "..."

   unit:         pack|piece|pieces  <-- pack e.g. brokkoli
+  weight:       100                <-- grams
-  amount:                          <-- if pieces
+  pieces:                          <-- number of pieces in a pack
   usedAmounts:  [1, 2, 3, 4, 5]    <-- for pack (default 1/4 - 1) and pieces (default 1 - 3)
-  weight:       100 # g

   calories:
-  fat:
+  fat:          100
   saturatedFat:
   carbs:
   sugar:
   fibre:
   amino:
   salt:         1.0

-  calcium:          # mg
-  ... some imp ...
+  calcium:                         <-- same unit as in nutrients.yml ... some imp ...

   sources:      Web|Pack           <-- calcium also from vendors page online